Nicholas R. Zessis, MD

 About

-Dr. Zessis is a hospital pediatrician at Lurie Children's.
-His academic and clinical interests include Hospital Medicine on the medical floor and intensive care unit, medical education, quality improvement, and advocacy.
-He is a member of the Feinberg Academy of Medical Educators.
+Dr. Zessis is a hospital pediatrician and member of the Complex Care Program at Ann & Robert H. Lurie Children's Hospital of Chicago.
+His interests include Hospital Medicine on the medical floor and intensive care unit, complex care, medical education, mentorship, and advocacy.
+He is a member of the Feinberg Academy of Medical Educators and is a graduate of the Medical Education Certificate Program.
+He is an Augusta Webster Faculty Research Fellow in Medical Education.
+He serves as a College Mentor to the Feinberg MD class of 2026.

 Education & Training